local-projects/crawl/README.md

 If set, URLs with an http status code matching the regex will have the url printed. [default: .*]

 `--wait=<seconds>`
 Used to allow ajax feeds to load into the DOM since I can't find a better way to detect it yet.
-Only needed on ajax heavy sites. [default: 0]
+Only needed on ajax heavy sites.
+Defaults to the site-specified crawl delay if given by the site (and robots.txt is not ignored).
+0 if not.
+Setting this overrides any site specified delays.

 `--http-basic=<user:pass>`
-If a site is behind HTTP Basic Authentication, give the <username> and <pass> separated by a colon.
+If a site is behind HTTP Basic Authentication, give the username and password separated by a colon.

 `--ignore-robots`
 If set, the robots.txt file will be ignored.
+It is enforced by default.

 `--version`
 Show version.